Aayush-tvx/nodejs-beginner-guide/docs/index.md

 - Conditional Flow - If statememt, switch cases
 - Loops ( For , while , do while , for each )
 - Functions
+- Code Quality
+- Objects and Properties
+- Inheritance and Prototypes
+- Classes
 - Callbacks, Async Programming in Node.js
 - Events and Event Loop - Node js Single Thread Architecture
-- Promises
-- Async Await
+- Promises and Async Await
 - Exception Handling with Callbacks, Promises and Async await
 - Introduction to core Modules in Node.js
 - FS Module and Efficient File handling